Find Affordable College Courses

 117 Yearly Graduations

-Webster University comes in at #4 on our list of the most popular colleges offering master's degrees in military technologies and applied sciences.
+The 4th most popular school in the country for military technologies & applied sciences majors who are seeking their master's degree is Webster University.
 Roughly 8,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $28,500 per year, while in-state graduate students, on average, pay $13,500 per year.
-During the 2020-2021 academic year, 117 people received their master's degree in military technologies and applied sciences from Webster.
-About 35% of this group were women, and 56% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $30,530 per year, while in-state graduate students, on average, pay $13,140 per year.
+During the most recent year for which we have data, 117 people received their master's degree in military technologies & applied sciences from Webster.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 17% were women.
+Webster University military technologies & applied sciences graduates who receive their master's degree go on to jobs earning a median salary of $82,158.

 #5